JohnGlendening/Google-Books-Search/README.md

 ## Deployment

-This App is deployed on Heroku: [Google Books Search](https://google-books-search-vb.herokuapp.com/)
+This App is deployed on Heroku: [search-a-book-by-glendening](https://search-a-book-by-glendening.herokuapp.com/)

 ## Technologies used